codefresh-io/docs.codefresh.io/_posts/2024-11-30-nov-gitops.md

 ### GitOps: Reporting for multi-architecture images
 Image reporting is now available for multi-architecture images.
-On drilldown into the image from the Images dashboard, the OS/Arch column displays digests for each OS architecture.
+On drill down into the image from the Images dashboard, the OS/Arch column displays digests for each OS architecture.